 6 Write your essay.
 Use your notes from Exercise 5 and the model text to help you.

-- 7 Can you say YES to these questions? - Is the information from the plan in your essay? - Have you used expressions like Firstly, What's more, etc. in your essay?
+- Is the information from the plan in your essay? - Have you used expressions like Firstly, What's more, etc. in your essay?

 course experience degree form exam job